-Brooklyn Nets Basketball Academy is thrilled to offer our first-ever Overnight Camp at Camp IHC in Equinunk, PA.
+Brooklyn Nets Basketball Academy is thrilled to offer our Overnight Camp at Camp IHC in Equinunk, PA.
 Our program focuses on developing basketball skills, as well as life skills, for boys and girls, ages 10-17.

 Players practice the drills the pros use to perfect current skills and develop new ones.
 Our coaches will help players develop key techniques, on and off the court, by learning cutting edge skills in a fun, positive and competitive environment.